An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

-Frontend has gotten a lot more complicated in the last year, too.
+Frontend has also grown more complicated since 2024.
 SSR, streaming, partial prerendering, server components, edge runtimes.
-More places for a change to be silently wrong than there were a year ago.
-“TypeScript plus a couple of unit tests” doesn’t cover it anymore.
+Each adds a place where a change can break silently.
+“TypeScript plus a couple of unit tests” no longer covers it.

-A quality pipeline is the set of checks that run on every change – locally, on commit, and in CI – to give layered confidence that the change is correct, accessible, performant, and safe to ship.
+A quality pipeline is the set of checks that run on every change (locally, on commit, in CI) to give layered confidence the change is correct, accessible, performant, and safe to ship.
 A testing strategy is the part of that pipeline that asserts behaviour: what the app should do, at which level, at what cost.

 - Each check has a clear job and runs at the cheapest stage where it can catch the problem.

-- The feedback loop is short enough that nobody – developer or agent – bypasses it.
+- The feedback loop is short enough that no developer or agent skips ahead.

 - The same checks run on a contributor’s laptop, in an agent’s sandbox, and on the CI runner.

-The pipeline looks roughly the same whether you build with Next, Nuxt, Astro, SvelteKit, Remix, or a plain Vite app.
-The framework just decides which adapter you import.
+The same pipeline shape applies whether you build with Next, Nuxt, Astro, SvelteKit, Remix, or a plain Vite app.
+The framework choice changes which adapter you import, nothing else.

 Background